U.S. Stocks Pull Back as Energy Shares Drop

 ADVERTISEMENT

-Some money managers are concerned that a few sectors of the U.S. economy, such as the auto industry, are flashing warning lights after years of good performance.

-Elsewhere, the Stoxx Europe 600 fell 0.3%, weighed by declines in the shares of banks and insurance companies.
+Elsewhere, the Stoxx Europe 600 fell 0.2%, led by declines in the shares of banks and insurance companies.

 Earlier, Japan's Nikkei Stock Average closed broadly flat, having been down as much as 0.6% during the day, as the yen strengthened against the dollar.
 The South Korean Kospi fell 0.4% and Australia's S&P/ASX 200 gained 0.2%.